 People who are paralyzed can live long‚ productive‚ and fulfilling lives.
 But this is only possible when their present and future care is guaranteed by a generous financial settlement.
 To get the settlement you need to provide for you and your family’s future‚ you can’t rely on insurance companies because they are only concerned with paying you as little as they can get away with.

 What you need is an aggressive San Diego paralysis lawyer who will stand up to the insurance companies and demand you get a fair settlement.
-The legal team at the San Diego offices of Jurewitz Law Group can get you the settlement you deserve.
+The legal team at Jurewitz Law Group can get you the settlement you deserve.
 Call (888) 233-5020 today for a free case evaluation.

 - Paralysis – Also called: Hemiplegia‚ Palsy‚ Paraplegia‚ Quadriplegia – MedlinePlus